-- spiritual abuse-low self esteem, high levels of anxiety and fear, excessive deference to a leader and isolation from former friends and family members; - neglect-failure of a child to grow within the normally accepted pattern, failure of a parent or guardian to provide adequate food, clothing, shelter, medical care and supervision; - bullying or harassment-low self-esteem, loss of trust in others, apathy, an over readiness to relate to anyone even strangers, unduly aggressive behaviour, withdrawn behaviour.
+Characteristics and effects of child abuse

+• bullying or harassment-low self-esteem, loss of trust in others, apathy, an over readiness to relate to anyone even strangers, unduly aggressive behaviour, withdrawn behaviour.

 Sexual abuse of a child is often preceded by grooming.